-- Tell workers to do their research before downloading any app, for instance, by reading app reviews on Google Play and by Googling the app and developer.
+- Tell workers to do their research before downloading any app.

-- Install a mobile security app that automatically scans, detects and removes malware.
-[Here are the top five antivirus apps for Android]
+- Install a mobile security app that automatically scans, detects and removes malware for both Android and iOS.

 4. Unsecured networks

 From cafes to airports, hotels and other areas, plugging tablets into public Wi-Fi hotspots may be convenient for on-the-go employees, but it's also one of the easiest ways to give cybercriminals access to sensitive data.
-Wi-Fi sidejacking — the use of Internet tracking technologies to capture in-transit data, such as email and other login information, via wireless networks — has become such a security risk that USA.gov has issued warnings against using public Wi-Fi connections.
+Flaws in the WPA2 protocol allow anyone to intercept sensitive information transmitted through public Wi-Fi hotspots.

 5. Theft and loss